bprussell/VstheWorld/README.md

     node VstheWorld.js ABCD

 This will start opening browser tabs in the background.
 Let it run for a bit, then unpause the game to see how many users are in the audience.
 If this number keeps going up, keep going.
 If your computer still has RAM available, open a new instance of Powershell and run the script again.
 I was not able to run one Powershell instance with the `numberOfSessions` set to 1000 as it consumed too much CPU, but I was able to run 3 instances with it set to 334.
-However, I was running out of RAM and it stopped making new connections when the audience size was 768.
-Doing this same process on another machine should get me over the hump, but I have not had the opportunity to try that yet.
+My friend ran 2 instances of the script set to 500 sessions each.

 If you manage to get 1000 sessions running, unpause the game and you should get the achievement.
 Congratulations!